 Some 3D printers have the ability to 3D print color.
 An FDM 3D printer that does this is the Da Vinci Color by XYZPrinting, which can print 10 million different colors!
 If you have a dual extruder 3D printer then you can also print two colors or two materials simultaneously.

-Removing Supports & Stopping Warping with fused deposition modeling
+Removing Supports & Minimizing Warping with fused deposition modeling

 One thing you must be careful of with FDM 3D printing is warping.
-Parts can warp when using FDM because parts cool at different times.
-Due to this, sections of the 3D printed model can contract and shrink.
-This can be remedied however with a high quality heated bed with good bed adhesion.
+Parts can warp when using FDM because parts of the model cool at different times, creating tension.
+Due to this, sections of the 3D printed model can contract and shrink, affecting print quality and surface finish.

-FDM 3D printers use supports when printing anything that overhangs more than 45 degrees.
-These can be removed in two ways; firstly by soaking the model in a mix of water and detergent solution.
+FDM 3D printers use supports — made from either HIPS or PVA usually — for any model that overhangs more than 45 degrees.
+These can be removed in two ways; firstly by soaking the model in a mix of water and detergent solution (if the support material is dissolvable).
 The other way is to simply snap off the supports with your hands, though this risks damaging the print.